 Requirements for the Doctorate in Japanese History

-For the M.A. degree, two years of Japanese required.
-For the Ph.D., French, German or another pertinent European language; four years of Japanese coursework (or its equivalent--demonstrated ability in specialized Japanese that will allow one to read source materials (e.g. coursework or its equivalent in Kanbun, sorobun, bungotai, Meiji documents).
-Admission to candidacy for the Ph.D. in the Japanese field requires the completion of a research seminar in the major field.
-You are advised that successful completion of this seminar usually requires the equivalent of a least four years of superior college-level language work in Japanese.
+For the M.A. degree, three years of Japanese required.
+For the Ph.D., four years of Japanese coursework (advanced level) or its equivalent--demonstrated ability in specialized Japanese that will allow one to read source materials, e.g. coursework or its equivalent in kanbun, sorobun, bungotai, and/or Meiji documents.
+Coursework is permitted in lieu of the specific language exams with faculty advisor’s approval Admission to candidacy for the Ph.D. in the Japanese field requires the completion of a research seminar in the major field.
+Successful completion of this seminar usually requires the equivalent of at least four years of superior college-level language work in Japanese.

 As a candidate for the Ph.D., you must meet (a) the special requirements for admission to the doctoral program listed on the Department’s website under Academics/Graduate/Admission Information; and (b) the general requirements set forth under the Graduate Division.
-An excellent command of English, spoken and written, the ability to read at least two foreign languages, and an acquaintance with general history are expected of all candidates.
-You are required to complete at least one continuing two-or three-quarter seminar, or alternatively, a continuing sequence of at least two graduate courses approved by the GGCC.
-This seminar, or its alternative, must include completion of a substantial research paper based at least in part on primary sources.
+An excellent command of English, spoken and written, the ability to read at least two foreign languages (in our case, earlier forms of Japanese language, such as enumerated above, will be considered acceptable as a second language competence), and an acquaintance with general history are expected of all candidates.
+You are further required to complete at least four graduate seminars with the Japan history faculty, which may include independent study courses.
+These seminars may also include one course with either visiting or extra-departmental faculty, with approval of the Japan field.

 All students must write a dissertation prospectus (which could be written for credit as a history 596 or 597) expected to contain: (a) a full statement of the dissertation topic; (b) an historiographical discussion of the literature bearing on the topic; (c) a statement of the methodology to be employed; and (d) a survey of the sources sufficient to demonstrate the viability of the topic.
 The prospectus must be approved by the dissertation adviser prior to the oral part of the qualifying examinations.
 After approval, copies will be given to each member of the examining committee.